lyzs90/vuewp/README.md

 - Add your container ip to `.env.example` and rename to `.env`
 - Access the Wordpress server at this url [http://<container-ip>:8000](http://<container-ip>:8000) and perform the famous 5-minute install
 - Once Wordpress is set up, enable the theme
-- For a better development experience, you should run `gulp serve` to run the Browsersync proxy server and you can access your site at http://localhost:8080, complete with live reloading and other cool stuff.
+- For a better development experience, you should run `npm run dev` to run the Browsersync proxy server and you can access your site at http://localhost:8080, complete with live reloading and other cool stuff.

 ## Deployment

+- Run the production build `npm run prod`
 - To use as a theme, simply copy the `vuewp` directory to your Wordpress themes i.e. `/var/www/html/wp-content/themes`
-- For a headless setup, one option is to host the `vuewp` directory with built assets on [S3](http://docs.aws.amazon.com/AmazonS3/latest/dev/WebsiteHosting.html) as a static site.
+- For a headless setup, one option is to host the `dist` directory on [S3](http://docs.aws.amazon.com/AmazonS3/latest/dev/WebsiteHosting.html) as a static site.

 ## Recommended Plugins